Funbit/ets2-telemetry-server/Readme.md

 - iOS 8+ running Mobile Safari (highly recommended, best user experience)
 - Latest Firefox, Chrome or IE11 (Firefox or Chrome is recommended though)
-- Android 4+ Default or Chrome browsers (see FAQ if you have performance issues)
+- Android 4+ (4.4+ highly recommended) Default or Chrome browsers (see FAQ if you have performance issues)

 ### Installation